nparuchuri/estuary-web/README.md

-# estuary-web - Java WebSocket end point with Apache Ignite
+# estuary-web - Where your data streems pushed to web browser

 ## Table of Contents
 * [Description] (#description)